-Your next step is to enroll in CD 6964.
-This course is designed to help you finalize the project, such as implementing your project, summarizing project implementation successes and challenges, and plans for the future use of the project.
-CD 695 also includes preparation for the oral defense and Graduate Studies review process.
-If you do not finish by the end of the term, a grade of RP (Report in Progress) will be posted until you are finished.
+Once you have successfully orally proposed your project, your next step is to enroll in CD 6964.
+This course is designed to help you finalize the project, such as implementing your project and preparing for your Final Oral Defense.
+CD 6964 also includes preparation for Graduate Studies review process.
+If you do not finish by the end of the term, a grade of RP (Report in Progress) will be posted until you are finished (1- year time limit).
 Please register for CD 6964 only once.

-Oral Defense
+Final Oral Defense